 In this article we explain what rape crime consists of, sanctions and possible defenses.
 Being accused of rape does not in any way mean that you will be convicted, as the crime must be proven.

-Call any of our criminal lawyers and request a free consultation to present your case to us.
+Call any of our criminal lawyers and request a private consultation to present your case to us.
 We will tell you what options are available to you.

 What is the rape crime in California 2021?